alexandernst/monks/README.md

 Keep in mind that this is a WIP and you can end up with a totally frozen kernel!
 Do *NOT* run this in production machines.
 I'm *NOT* responsible for any data loss or damage in any way.
+That said, I test on a daily basis this module on quite some virtual machines, 7, to be precise.
+Both x86 and x64, different distros, different compilers, different kernels from 2.6.37 up to 3.12.

 In order to build this module you'll need some basic stuff (make, gcc), the headers of the kernel you're running on and ncurses library.
 Once you have all